harry7557558/harry7557558.github.io/blogs/20210106_polynomial_series/4_another_approach_to_find_f_p.md

 ## Another approach to find $$f_p$$

-In the purpose of prooving these identities, I discovered another approach to find the coefficients of $$f_p$$.
+In the purpose of proving these identities, I discovered another approach to find the coefficients of $$f_p$$.

 From the induction formula: